19PHOBOSS98/VS2-SKY-LEVIATHANS/README.md

 4. "Run" Drone Segments

    On your controller pocket computer run `swarm_controller.lua`.
+The swarm controller UI should appear.
+You can configure each of the drone by clicking on one of their IDs on the list on the left side of the screen.

 6.